hertze/Swedish-Pixels/_posts/2011-02-05-peace-of-mind-on-paper.markdown

 ---
-title: Peace of mind on paper
+title: Peace of Mind on Paper
 layout: post
 ---